Littlefish recently hired Katy Hinchcliffe as its new Head of Cyber Security, to spearhead the expansion of its Cyber Security practice.

 Our Critical Hour Framework provides an actionable framework tailored to the customer’s existing security controls, enabling them to respond rapidly and effectively to contain threats when defensive countermeasures fail.
 This is really key, as response speed has a huge bearing on the impact caused by an attack and having this framework in place acknowledges that breaches are sometimes inevitable, even against the best technical defences.

-We also deliver Penetration Testing, and Cloud security services, and are developing our Security Operations Centre (SOC) – an in-house monitoring, detection and response service – watch this space!
+We also deliver Penetration Testing, and Cloud security services, and are developing our Vulnerability Management service – an in-house monitoring, analysis and remediation programme – watch this space!

 Having worked for a global IT outsourcer, what attracted you to join a rapidly growing SME?